chetnashah/cppwork/languageNotes.md

 `size_t` is `unsinged`.

+global variables are initialized even before the main functions run.

+### static variables

+even though static variables might have larger storage duration then the function they are declared in, static variables will be access scoped to functions that they are declared in.

 ### reading pointers and references

 When reading always refer pointers as `pointers to` and references as `references to`.